-- Long Term Controller medications are given to help prevent airway swelling and mucus build up.
-They have to be taken every day in order to work. - Quick Relief or Rescue medications are given to relax the muscles around the airway.
+- Long Term Controller medications are given to help prevent airway swelling and mucus build up. - These medications must be taken every day in order to work. - Quick Relief or Rescue medications are given to relax the muscles around the airway.
 These medications work fast.
 Always carry this with you.